input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 #### Support for running GHC's test suite

-We can now run GHC's testsuite with the JS backend enabled!
+We can now run GHC's testsuite with the JavaScript backend enabled!
 We had to tweak Hadrian to make this possible (support for cross-compilers is subpar), but the testsuite already found some bugs that we have since fixed.

 However, in order to merge for the GHC 9.6 release we had to disable many tests because of missing features (TH, HPC, compact regions, etc.) or because the